Skip to main content

 11:30 a.m. - 12:00 p.m.
 ET

-Join chief curator Ellen Avril for a guided tour highlighting two special exhibitions at the Johnson Museum.
+Join chief curator, Ellen Avril, for a guided tour highlighting two special exhibitions at the Johnson Museum.
 Explore Thasnai Sethaseree Cold War: The Mysterious, a vibrant series of large-scale collages reflecting on Thailand’s Cold War history, and Kunié Sugiura: Discoveries, featuring innovative photography that bridges art and science.

 Tour capacity: 16 people